-The Complete Book of Essential Oils and Aromatherapy: Use vanilla to relieve stress-induced conditions, nervous anxiety, nervousness, insomnia and restlessness, nervous stomach, nausea, and inability to relax.
+The Complete Book of Essential Oils and Aromatherapy: Use vanilla to relieve restlessness, insomnia, inability to relax, nervous stomach, nausea, nervous anxiety, nervousness, and stress-induced conditions.

 375 Essential Oils and Hydrosols: Vanilla has powerful uses as an aphrodisiac, in perfume blends, and to flavor and fragrance anything.

 The Aromatherapy Encyclopedia: Vanilla is calming, reduces stress, promotes restful sleep, encourages dreaming, uplifts mood, and works as an aphrodisiac.
 The oil is also a fixative often used in perfumes and other fragrances.